-Use a donut pan to transform breakfast into a super fun treat with these healthy Sweet Potato Baked Donut Recipe.
-The batter comes together easily in a blender and there’s very little added sugar…yet they still taste sweet!
+Use a donut pan to transform breakfast into a super fun treat with this healthy Sweet Potato Baked Donut Recipe.
+The batter comes together easily in a blender and there’s very little added sugar…yet they still taste sweet and cozy!

 Baked Donut Recipe

 Baked donuts are like classic donuts, only they are baked, not fried.
 Which means that they are often much healthier!
 They are just as easy to make as muffins and this Sweet Potato Baked Donuts recipe is one of our favorites for fall.
-It has mashed roasted sweet potato and a little pumpkin pie spice so it might even remind you of pie!
+It has mashed roasted sweet potato and a little pumpkin pie spice, so it’ll even remind you of a nice slice of pie.